Woven Voices and The Gate

 -

-are an asylum seeker, a refugee or undocumented in the UK or Ireland
+are an asylum seeker, a refugee or undocumented in the UK

 Ultimately, you are the best judge of whether you identify as a migrant.